 One of the biggest concerns with large trucks is their safety record.
 Big semi trucks carry a fatality rate of 10.1 deaths per 1,000 vehicles, which is three times higher than the average for all other vehicles.

 Although distracted driving and other external factors are part of the reason, the most common cause of large truck incidents is the lack of proper maintenance (especially with brakes).
 It’s also true that ineffective maintenance is one of the leading contributors to poor fuel efficiency.
-Proactive maintenance at pre-determined intervals could alleviate both of these issues.
+Proactive maintenance at pre-determined intervals could alleviate both of these issues and ensure you keep your trucking authority untarnished.

 2. Stop Idling